 Know The COVID-19's Impact on Positive Peace Pillars

-The pandemic of 2020 has exposed the global socioeconomic system's interconnectedness, fragility, and complexity.
-International travel and trade systems collapsed in a matter of weeks, social norms shifted dramatically, rights and privileges formerly taken for granted – such as freedom of movement and association were denied, and social ideals were re-oriented.
+The pandemic of 2020 has exposed the global socio-economic system's interconnectedness, fragility, and complexity.
+International travel and trade systems collapsed in weeks, social norms shifted dramatically, rights and privileges formerly taken for granted—such as freedom of movement and association—were denied, and social ideals were reoriented.

 The pandemic has harmed people who live in fragile states the most.
-To begin with, the economic crisis significantly increased the likelihood of unemployment and poverty.
-Second, travel limitations and social isolation disrupted tourism and humanitarian missions delivering food and medical care to the most vulnerable.
+First, the economic crisis significantly increased the likelihood of unemployment and poverty.
+Second, travel limitations and social isolation disrupted tourism and humanitarian missions, which delivered food and medical care to the most vulnerable.

 COVID-19's Impact on the World Peace Index and the Positive Peace Index

-Humanity is facing one of the most devastating calamities in recent history in 2020.
-The COVID-19 pandemic's catastrophic loss of life and severe economic dislocation would forever alter society and economies.
-Which countries function well throughout this period will be determined by their responsiveness and adaptability.
-For other countries, the epidemic will reverse years of socio-economic improvement, deepening humanitarian crises and potentially escalating instability and warfare.
+Humanity is facing one of the most devastating calamities in 2020.
+The COVID-19 pandemic's catastrophic loss of life and severe economic dislocation will forever alter society and economies.
+Their responsiveness and adaptability will determine which countries function well throughout this period.
+For other countries, the epidemic will reverse years of socio-economic improvement, deepen humanitarian crises, and potentially escalate instability and warfare.

 Measures to tackle the impacts